snarfed/oauth-dropins/docs/index.rst

 About
 -----

-This is a collection of drop-in `Google App
-Engine <https://appengine.google.com/>`__ Python request handlers for the initial `OAuth <http://oauth.net/>`__ client flows for many popular sites, including Blogger, Disqus, Dropbox, Facebook, Flickr, GitHub, Google, IndieAuth, Instagram, LinkedIn, Mastodon, Medium, Tumblr, Twitter, and WordPress.com.
+This is a collection of drop-in Python request handlers for the initial `OAuth <http://oauth.net/>`__ client flows for many popular sites, including Blogger, Disqus, Dropbox, Facebook, Flickr, GitHub, Google, IndieAuth, Instagram, LinkedIn, Mastodon, Medium, Tumblr, Twitter, and WordPress.com.

 -  `Available on PyPi. <https://pypi.python.org/pypi/oauth-dropins/>`__
    Install with ``pip install oauth-dropins``.